 [LT271] Nature in Horace's Epodes Horace is one of Rome's greatest and most influential poets, but often textbooks focus on his blandest poems for fear of offending anyone.
 A selection from The Epodes, a book of often scurrilous abuse in poetic form focusing in particular on Roman presentations of nature (real and idealized), love, and witchcraft.
 Prerequisite: Latin 131, or appropriate score on the College Board Latin SAT Subject Test, AP Latin exam, or a 200-level or 300-level Latin course.
 Four credit hours.
 L.

-[LT354] Seneca's Medea This Roman version of Medea's terrible revenge on the guilty and innocent alike warns us that injustice begets injustice and asks how divine power can permit evil to triumph.
+LT297f Seneca's Medea This Roman version of Medea's terrible revenge on the guilty and innocent alike warns us that injustice begets injustice and asks how divine power can permit evil to triumph.
 The play draws on contemporary dilemmas of imperial Rome but explores them in the safe context of a Greek tragedy.
 Learning goals include enhanced analytical skills, improved translation abilities, and improved written, oral, and visual communication skills.
-Prerequisite: Latin 131 or higher-level course.
+Prerequisite: Latin 131 or equivalent or higher-level course.
 Four credit hours.
-L.
+O'Neill